batoul-hm/CipherWhisper/README.md

 # CipherWhisper

-A secure and simple real-time chat application with End-to-End Encryption.
+A secure and simple chat application with End-to-End Encryption.
 All messages are encrypted and decrypted directly on your device, so no one — not even the server — can access your messages.

 ## Features